Imperial Coronation (Fabergé egg)

 The Imperial Coronation egg is a jewelled Fabergé egg made under the supervision of the Russian jeweller, Peter Carl Fabergé, in 1897 by Fabergé ateliers, Mikhail Perkhin and Henrik Wigstrom.
 The egg was made to commemorate Tsarina, Empress Alexandra Fyodorovna.

 It was frequently on exhibition at The Hermitage Museum (specifically the Winter Palace) in St. Petersburg, Russia, and also materialised in various museums worldwide, placed in temporary exhibits there.
-It is currently owned by one of the Russian oligarchs, Viktor Vekselberg.
+It is currently owned by Viktor Vekselberg, a Russian oligarch.